 TO CORRECT AN EXISTING MANUSCRIPT:

-Update the Normal style setting button by right clicking to modify it.
+Update the Normal and Heading style buttons by right clicking to modify each you will use.

-Now you can turn on the show paragraph marks by clicking on the backwards P symbol on the Home menu.
-Delete all the extra spaces (use Find and Replace for double spaces to single spaces and one space appears as a dot between words), extra enters (these appear as backwards P’s between paragraphs), and tabs (these appear as an arrow where you have indented with the tab key and you can copy and paste them into the Replace box to replace with nothing).
+Now turn on the show paragraph marks by clicking on the backwards P symbol on the Home menu.
+Delete all the extra spaces (use Find and Replace for double spaces to single spaces), extra enters (these appear as backwards P’s between paragraphs, creating empty paragraph breaks), and tabs (these appear as an arrow where you have indented with the tab key and you can copy and paste them into the Replace box to replace with nothing).

-Next, insert page breaks at the end of each chapter and set the new chapter title with the Heading 1 style button.
+Next, insert page breaks at the end of each chapter and set chapter headings with the Heading 1 style button.